Our Outreach Programs

 In collaboration with New Rochelle's Songcatchers (an after-school, non-sectarian program for children of low income families in New Rochelle ) the WCS produces this after-school program for young musicians.
 The program is held at St. Gabriel's Church in New Rochelle from late January - mid-April.

 WCS was recently awarded a grant from the New York State Music Fund, through the Rockefeller Philanthropy Advisors, to expand "Composers of the Future."
 The two-year, $50,000 grant will allow the WCS to continue the current program while extending it to a “graduate” level, enabling students who have completed the first phase to delve into more advanced areas, such as orchestration, arrangement and small ensemble composition.

 Unlike our Jazz Institute, in which the children have had little or no hands on musical experience, the Songcatcher children in Composers of the Future (COF ) already possess a strong foundation in playing and reading music.
 Twelve - fourteen children, ages nine to fourteen meet both privately and in groups, twice weekly with two noted composer/teachers, Jon Deak and Charles Griffin.
 There are also bi-weekly visits by WCS musicians who demonstrate, answer questions and play back the children's first short sample pieces.

 The childrens' rich imagination and ideas are given ample expression to develop by the instructors, who are very adept at not trying to force their own ideas onto the children.
-The culmination of the program is the performance of all of these children's pieces in our final concert of the season at Iona College by the full WCS.
+The culmination of the program is the performance of all of these children's pieces in our final concert of the season at Iona University by the full WCS.

 Each child is also allowed to attend the